Awakened-Redstone/AutoWhitelist/README.md

 <br/>

 Possible activity values are:
-- NONE
+- NONE (Doesn't change the bot status)
+- RESET (Resets the bot status)
-- PLAYING
+- PLAYING (Sets the bot status to "Playing ...")
-- STREAMING
+- STREAMING (Sets the bot status to "Streaming ..."
-- LISTENING
+- LISTENING (Sets the bot status to "Listening to ...")
-- WATCHING
+- WATCHING (Sets the bot status to "Watching ...")

 To register your player run the command `register <username>`, by default the prefix is `np!`
 The command requires the user to insert their Java username, if they change their nick, they don't have to register again.